 However it turns out that the Abomination of Desolation is all we need because there are preconditions to it’s fulfillment that provide the longer term clues as well.
 Here’s what I mean.
 You can’t have an abomination until there’s a Temple.
 You can’t have a Temple until the nation is back in covenant, and the nation can’t be back in covenant until it exists again.
 Therefore the event that begins the count has to be the re-birth of the nation, and you don’t need to depend on the fig tree parable to prove it.
 Aside from the abomination, which comes too late for us, there’s no other event that can be used as a specific start date.

 Matt.
 24: 34 tells us many of the generation of people being born at the time of the re-birth of Israel (this generation) will still be alive at the 2nd Coming.
-Psalm 90:10 and Isaiah 23:15 indicate that an average lifespan is 70 years.
-That makes it likely that the 2nd Coming will occur about 70 years after the re-birth of Israel.
+Psalm 90:10 indicates that an average lifespan is 70-80 years.
+That makes it likely that the 2nd Coming will occur 70-80 years after the re-birth of Israel.